Clock icon

 Strict Rest

 Your dog should be confined to a small area to stop them from running or jumping.
+Even if they seem comfortable, activity restriction is non-negotiable in the early weeks.

 Cold Therapy

 Applying ice packs or a cold compression unit to the knee reduces swelling right after surgery.
+We'll show you how to do this safely at home.

 Physical Therapy